 Outside the local women’s health clinic, the Reverend Jimmy Aldridge waving his protest sign is a familiar sight.
 But that changes early one morning when someone shoots the beloved Reverend Jimmy dead.
 Sheriff Shelby Mitchell knows the preacher’s murder will shock the good people of Jackson—and the pressure to find the killer is immediate and intense, which is why Shelby calls in detective Darla Cavannah.

 When police detective Darla moved from Philadelphia to Jackson with her husband—hometown football hero Hugh “the Glue” Cavannah—she never imagined the culture shock that awaited.
 Then after Hugh dies in a car crash, Darla enters a self-imposed exile in her Mississippi home, taking a leave of absence from the sheriff’s department.
 Now she’s called back to duty—or coerced, more like it, with Shelby slathering on his good-ole-boy charm nice and thick, like on a helping of barbecue.

 Reluctantly partnered with a mulish Elvis impersonator, Darla keeps a cool head even as the community demands an arrest.
 The court of public opinion has already convicted the clinic’s doctor, Stephen Nicoletti, but Darla is just as sure he’s not guilty—even as she fights her growing attraction to him.
 From the genteel suburbs to a raunchy strip club, Darla follows a trail of dirty money and nasty secrets—until the day of judgment comes, and she faces down an ungodly assassin.

-Gary Gusick is a former advertising executive with more than thirty years experience as a copywriter and creative director.
-He is a winner of numerous national and international awards for creative excellence in advertising.
-The Last Clinic is his first… More about Gary Gusick
+Gary Gusick is the author of The Last Clinic and Officer Elvis.
+A former advertising executive with more than thirty years experience as a copywriter and creative director, Gusick has won numerous national and international awards for creative excellence in… More about Gary Gusick